Emergency telephone number: Operator-assisted dialing

 In small towns, operators frequently provided additional services, knowing where to reach doctors, veterinarians, law enforcement personnel and firefighters at all times.
 Frequently, the operator was also responsible for activating the town's fire alarm.

 When manual switching systems began to be replaced by automatic, or "dial" systems, there was frequently concern among users that the very personalized emergency service provided by manual operators would be lost.

 Because numbers were different for every exchange, callers either had to dial the operator or look up the telephone number.
-An example of this was Auckland, New Zealand, before the introduction of 111 in the 1960s – the city had 40 exchanges, all with different emergency numbers, and finding the telephone number for the local exchange would require having to search through the city's 500-page telephone directory.

 This problem was at least partially solved in Canada, the UK, and the US by dialing "0" for the local assistance operator in case of emergency, although faster service could be obtained if the user dialed the full number for the Police or Fire Department.
 This system remained essentially unchanged throughout most of North America until the 1970s.

 Direct-dial numbers

 999

 The first emergency number system to be deployed anywhere in the world was in London on 30 June 1937 using the number 999, and this was later extended to cover the entire country.
 When 999 was dialed, a buzzer sounded and a red light flashed in the exchange to attract an operator's attention.

 The emergency number 999 was adopted in Winnipeg, Manitoba, Canada in 1959 at the urging of Stephen Juba, mayor of Winnipeg at the time.
-The city changed the number to 911 in 1972, in order to be consistent with the newly adopted U.S. emergency number.
+The city changed the number to 911 in 1972, in order to be consistent with the newly adopted US emergency number.